-Marty is a veteran litigator and trial lawyer in all phases of labor and employment law, including advice and counsel, trials, appeals and administrative proceedings involving all types of discrimination matters (single and multiple plaintiff cases, as well as class actions), retaliation claims, layoffs and reduction-in-force, noncompete and nondisclosure/nonsolicitation disputes, trade secrets, unfair competition, Sarbanes-Oxley and other whistle-blower actions, defamation, privacy claims, FMLA and WARN, as well as wage and hour litigation (collective actions and multiple plaintiff lawsuits).
-Marty's trial and appellate experiences also include all types of traditional labor disputes, including union elections and injunction matters before the National Labor Relations Board; labor arbitrations; collective bargaining and mediations, as well as matters before the OFCCP and OSHA.
-He has also been involved in the implementation and monitoring of compliance and prevention programs, including HR audits, training and internal investigations.
+Marty is a veteran litigator and trial lawyer in all phases of labor and employment law, including advice and counsel, trials, appeals, and administrative proceedings involving all types of discrimination matters (single and multiple plaintiff cases, as well as class actions), retaliation claims, layoffs and reduction-in-force, noncompete and nondisclosure/nonsolicitation disputes, trade secrets, Sarbanes-Oxley and other whistleblower actions, higher education, defamation, privacy claims, FMLA, and WARN, as well as wage and hour litigation (collective actions and multiple plaintiff lawsuits).
+Marty's trial and appellate experiences also include all types of traditional labor disputes, including union elections and injunction matters before the National Labor Relations Board, labor arbitrations, collective bargaining, and mediations as well as matters before the OFCCP and OSHA.
+He has also been involved in the implementation and monitoring of compliance and prevention programs, including HR audits, training, and internal investigations.

-Marty has received training from the American Arbitration Association as an Arbitrator and Mediator; and he specializes in labor and employment and disputes.
+Marty has received training from the American Arbitration Association as an Arbitrator and Mediator, focusing on labor and employment and disputes.
 He also handles employment investigations.

 Marty has been very active in several bar and community associations.
-He has served on the Board of Directors of the State Bar of Texas (1986-1990) and on the Board of Trustees of the State Bar of Texas Insurance Trust.
-Marty has served as president of the Houston Lawyers Association, as well as boards of various civic and community associations in Texas.
+He has served on the board of directors of the State Bar of Texas (1986-1990) and on the board of trustees and chair of the State Bar of Texas Insurance Trust; he is also a former director and chair of the Board of Regents, Texas Southern University of Houston and chair of the Litigation and Human Resources Committee of the Board; and he is a former member of the board of directors, University of St. Thomas, Houston.
+Marty has also served as president of the Houston Lawyers Association, as well as boards of various civic and community associations in Texas.